-(D) Tax Invoice by Recipient of supply of goods-Reverse Charge [Sec 31(3)(f)]
+(D) Tax Invoice by Recipient of supply of Goods - Reverse Charge [Sec 31(3)(f)]

-As per Section 2(98) of the CGST Act "reverse charge" means when the liability to pay tax is on recipient of goods or services or both, instead of the supplier, it is covered under:
+As per section 2(98), "reverse charge" means when the liability to pay tax is on recipient of goods or services or both, instead of the supplier, it is covered under:

-- Sec.9(3) or Sec.9(4) of CGST Act - Sec.5(3) or Sec.5(4) of IGST Act
+- Sec.9(3) or Sec.9(4) of CGST Act; - Sec.5(3) or Sec.5(4) of IGST Act.

-The supplier, of such goods on which the recipient is liable to pay tax under RCM, may be, either registered or unregistered under GST.
+The supplier of such goods on which the recipient is liable to pay tax under RCM may be either registered or unregistered under GST.
 In case of registered supplier, the tax invoice is to be issued by the supplier even though his supplies are covered by reverse charge mechanism under section 9(3).
-While issuing invoice, as per Rule 46(p) of CGST Rules, he has to specifically mention the fact that the said supply is covered by reverse charge mechanism.
-However tax invoice needs to be issued by the recipient in case the supplier is not registered in GST whether supplies are covered by section 9(3) or 9(4) and the time limit for raising such tax invoice by the recipient shall be on the date of receipt of goods.
-Such tax invoices raised by the recipient are popularly called as "Self-generated Tax Invoice".
+While issuing invoice, as per rule 46(p), he has to specifically mention the fact that the said supply is covered by reverse charge mechanism.
+However, tax invoice needs to be issued by the recipient in case the supplier is not registered in GST whether supplies are covered by section 9(3) or 9(4) and the time limit, as laid out by rule 47A, for raising such tax invoice by the recipient shall be within 30 days from the date of receipt of goods.
+Such tax invoices raised by the recipient are popularly called as "Self-generated Tax Invoice" or "Self Invoice".